Stability of 2-Parameter Persistent Homology: A Computational Example of the Stability of Degree-Rips Bifiltrations

 \begin{remark} \cref{Fig:RIVET_Plots} makes clear that while $H(X)$ and $H(Y)$ have rather different global structure, they do share substantial qualitative similarities that neither module shares with $H(Z)$.
 While our analysis demonstrates that \cref{Prop:Degree_Subspaces}\,(ii) non-trivially constrains the relationship between $H(X)$ and $H(Y)$, most of the similarity between the two modules seen in \cref{Fig:RIVET_Plots} is not explained by the proposition (or, to the best of our knowledge, by any other known result).
-This suggests that an important problem is to develop a theoretical framework to more fully explain the observed similarity. \end{remark}
+It would be valuable to develop a refinement of our stability theory which more fully explains the observed similarity. \end{remark}